Adventures in Water

 Louisville Water hosted students from 24 local public and private schools at its 11th annual Adventures in Water! festival.

-Held at Louisville Water Tower Park last week, the free festival welcomed fourth- through seventh-grade students who participated in hands-on water experiments as they rotated through several educational stations provided by Louisville Water and its many community partners.
+Held at Louisville Water Tower last week, the free festival welcomed fourth- through seventh-grade students who participated in hands-on water experiments as they rotated through several educational stations provided by Louisville Water and its many community partners.

 For instance, students visited a 2,200-gallon tank filled with a variety of Ohio River fish, saw animals from the Louisville Zoo and went inside the WaterWorks Museum.
 The Louisville Water Men’s Tapping Team was onsite for two days of the festival to demonstrate to students how water gets from a meter in the yard to their home or school.